mebzmoren/CebuaNER/README.md

 ## Contact
-For questions, you may reach the corresponding author of the at:
+For questions, you may reach the corresponding author of the study at:

 **Joseph Marvin Imperial**\
 Faculty Member, Department of Computer Science\